ve280/code-check/p3/README.md

   1. 0-2 warnings [2 points]
   2. 2-5 warnings [1 point]
   3. More than 5 warnings [0 points]

+#### Header file usage check [5 points]

+Deduction is applied for usage of some header files that are not allowed.

+- One point deduction for each appearance of a header file that is not allowed
+- Allowed header file:

 See clang-tidy flags in https://github.com/ve280/code-check/blob/master/clang/tidy.py